19hours/sg-statutes/Acts/Legal Profession Act.md

 [40/96]

-(3) Any person applying to be admitted under this section shall do so by originating motion verified by an affidavit of the applicant or of the advocate and solicitor instructing him stating the names of the parties and brief particulars of the case in which the applicant intends to appear.
+(3) Any person applying to be admitted under this section shall do so by originating summons supported by an affidavit of the applicant or of the advocate and solicitor instructing him stating the names of the parties and brief particulars of the case in which the applicant intends to appear.

 [42/2005 wef 01/01/2006]

-(4) The originating motionand affidavit or affidavits shall be served on the Attorney-General, the Society and the other party or parties to the case.
+(4) The originating summons and affidavit or affidavits shall be served on the Attorney-General, the Society and the other party or parties to the case.

 [42/2005 wef 01/01/2006]